MartaLourido/product-viewer-app/product-viewer-app/README.md

 ## Performance

 The application is optimized for performance, with lazy loading of products and chunked requests to minimize the load time and enhance the user experience.

+## Folder Structure

+Usually, I use atomic design for folder structure when the project has several reusable components.
+However, for this case, I didn’t follow this approach because it is a small project.

+## Future Improvements

+- **Global State Management**: If the project scales, we could consider integrating a global state management solution like Redux.

 ## Links